aniket-dev30/prompt-version-control/README.md

 **Version control for AI prompts — track, compare, optimize, and deploy your LLM prompts like code.**

 PromptOps AI is a full-stack platform that brings Git-style version control to prompt engineering.
-Every prompt is tracked across versions, with semantic diffing, AI-powered quality scoring, auto-generated changelogs, and client-side semantic similarity search — all built on a production-grade Node.js/PostgreSQL backend and a React/TypeScript frontend.
+Every prompt is tracked across versions, with structured diffing, AI-powered quality scoring, auto-generated changelogs, a RAG-based suggestion feature, and client-side semantic similarity search — all built on a production-grade Node.js/PostgreSQL backend and a React/TypeScript frontend.

 🔗 **Live demo:** [prompt-version-control.netlify.app](https://prompt-version-control.netlify.app)